 - A system of work for appropriate crowd control is established to safely manage crowd numbers, movement and behaviour, especially in the case of emergencies.

-Speak with the owner to assess the safety of the inflatable rides.
+Speak with the ride operator to assess the safety of the inflatable devices.

 The following safety issues should be considered:

 A system of work for regularly monitoring wind speed should be established to ensure that there is sufficient warning and detection of the maximum wind speed.
 It is recommended that an on-site wind speed meter (anemometer) is used, as this will provide more accurate wind speed monitoring than regional weather updates.

 Ensure the inflatable device is adequately anchored.
 Refer to the manufacturers' operations manual for guidance on how to securely anchor an inflatable device onto turf or a hardstand (for example, asphalt) and the maximum wind speed the anchoring system is rated to for patrons to safely use the ride, including access and exit.
 Adequate anchoring is important even if light winds are forecast, or the device is not operational.
 Where the inflatable device’s anchorage system is not known or has been determined to be inadequate, guidance must be obtained from a competent person (for example, an engineer with knowledge of inflatable devices and anchorage systems).
 Additional information is also available from Australian Standard AS 3533.4.1 Amusement rides and devices, Part 4.1: Specific requirements - Land-borne inflatable devices.

 Ensure a system of work is provided to employees operating the ride, for example, procedures for retrieving patrons from rides if there is a loss of power.